hbkworld/open-api-tutorials/tutorials/streaming_multi_module.md

 For instance, the synchronization parameters must be sent to the PTP master first, followed by all the other modules.
 Also, synchronization must be configured before the Open API instance on each module is opened, i.e. before `PUT /open`.

 After we've sent the synchronization parameters, we also need to wait for all modules to lock on to the master clock.
-The time that this takes varies a bit but is generally on the order of 1-2 minutes.
+The time that this takes varies a bit but is generally 1-2 minutes.
 The PTP status can be queried from each module, so in this case we use the convenience function `await_state` to wait for all the modules to enter a `ptpStatus` of `Locked`.

 The remaining requests sent by the example code must be issued in the reverse order, i.e. the PTP master must be the last module to receive each request, so we reverse the list of modules to make it easier to meet that requirement.